Rubella is an upper respiratory infection most known for its red rash.

 , especially in adults, which may last for a month or more

 Upper respiratory symptoms and fatigue occur first, followed by the rash.

-rubella during pregnancy, especially during the first trimester, can be born with severe birth defects known as
+rubella during pregnancy, especially during the first trimester, may be miscarried or stillborn, or they may be born with severe birth defects known as

 congenital rubella syndrome